cbrenberg/time-tracker/README.md

 # Time Tracker

+This app is meant for users to manage ongoing projects and time spent on tasks associated with each project.
+Users can add or delete projects and tasks along with the specific date and times spent on a specific task.
+The reports view allows users to visualize the number of hours spent on individual projects or tasks.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.